 Among those who are involved in an inappropriate usage of the program's research funds or those who failed to fulfil their duty of due care of prudent manager, regarding those researchers whose eligibility of application to or participation in this program is restricted, information of the outline of their misconduct (name of researcher, name of program, name of affiliated institution, fiscal year of research, details of misconduct, details of measures taken) will be disclosed in principle by JST.
-At the same time, information of outline of their misconduct will be disclosed in principle by MEXT.
+At the same time, information of outline of their misconduct (name of program, name of affiliated institution, fiscal year of research, details of misconduct, details of measures taken) will be also disclosed in principle by MEXT.